Three Ridges: This Strenuous Loop Hike Rewards with Wide-Open Mountain Vistas

 The next morning, we broke camp and were on our way by 7:45 am.
 I didn’t know what to expect from the day, but that was probably a good thing.
 It was very steep.

 We continued along the Appalachian Trail.
-Once we passed the last of the camp sites, we crossed over Harpers Creek and the ascent quickly began.
+Once we exited the main camping area, we crossed over Harpers Creek and the ascent quickly began.

 At the 9.4-mile mark, you will reach the Mau-Har Trail.
 Alternatively, you can stay on the AT.
 From here, it’s another 1.7 miles to the parking area at State Route 56.